Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/04/converting-markdown-files-to-pdf-in-github-actions.md

           path: _output
 ```

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2022/04/github-action-complete.jpg" alt="Visual representation of the GitHub Action" loading="lazy"}
+:figcaption[The GitHub Action]
 :::

 ## Page options

-If you need to pass further page options, you can do so using the `--pdf-options` flag on the `md-to-pdf` command.
-It accepts a JSON string of key value pairs.
+If you need to pass further page options, you can use the `--pdf-options` flag on the `md-to-pdf` command.
+It accepts a JSON string of key-value pairs.

 ```bash
 md-to-pdf --stylesheet "../theme/style.css" --pdf-options '{ "format": "a4", "margin": "40mm 40mm", "printBackground": true, "preferCSSPageSize": true }